MeRT Treatment for Autism

-MeRT treatment protocols are tailored for each patient to help restore their brain to a more optimal degree of normalcy, based on each individual child.
-Each patient will have a different starting point based on where they are on the spectrum, but regardless of where they start from, improvements are generally seen and brain function is improved. *
+We tailor our MeRT treatment protocols for each patient to help reach optimal performance.
+And it’s important to note that each child will have a different starting point based on where they are on the spectrum.
+However, regardless of where your child or loved one may start, we generally see improvements as brain function is improved.*

-MeRT protocols work by neuromodulating brain waves.
-This optimizes brain communication which helps it to be more organized and in sync.
-This allows the child to be higher functioning, and in most cases, to have better communication skills, social skills, and more independence.
-This allows for a higher quality of life for both the patient and the parent.
+MeRT protocols work by optimizing brain communication to be more organized and in sync.
+This allows the child to have better communication skills, social skills, and more independence.
+And that means a higher quality of life for both the patient and the parent.

 Call Our New Patient Coordinator to Learn More